qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - please do not send anymore emails please unsubscribe
 - i want to unsubscribe from email senders
 - i need to unsubscribe to my email
-- i want to ubsubscribe to spam emails
+- i want to unsubscribe to spam emails
 - i dont know how to unsubscribe  with this account]
 - i need help in unsubscribing to multiple emails
 - how do i unsubscribe to emails?
 - i would like to unsubscribe to some mails
-- how can i ubsubscribe from easilydo
+- how can i unsubscribe from easilydo

 ## intent:undo_an_unsubscribe
 - how do i undo an unsubscribe